oyama/pico-midi-looper-ble/docs/architecture.md

 ## Button Handling

 The BOOTSEL button is monitored by reading its state using a method specific to the Pico's onboard configuration.
-An internal FSM (in `button.c`) detects three types of user actions:
+An internal FSM (in `button.c`) detects five types of user actions:

 - `BUTTON_EVENT_DOWN`
 - `BUTTON_EVENT_CLICK_RELEASE`